Changggg/ecopad_documentation/README.md

-We have divided this documentation into 4 parts so that it is like a cakewalk for anymone who wants to install and  use  this system in there local machine.
+We have divided this documentation into 4 parts so that it is like a cakewalk for anymone who wants to install and  use  this system in their local machine.

-1. To learn more about Installation [click here]()
+1. To learn more about Installation [click here](https://github.com/ou-ecolab/ecopad_documentation/tree/master/install)

 2. To learn more about Configuration [click here]()